xero/superGarlicboy/README.md

 # install

-this theme is for garlic os, so it assumes you have already installed it. [follow the guide here](https://www.patreon.com/posts/garlicos-for-76561333).
+this theme is for garlic os, so it assumes you have already installed it. otherwise, [follow the official guide here](https://www.patreon.com/posts/garlicos-for-76561333).

 ## theme